-Quercetin is a compound found in many foods (see Table 1).
-Quercetin exists in several forms including quercetin-3,4'-Odiglucoside; quercetin-3-O-glucoside; quercetin-3-O-rhamnoside; quercetin-4'- O-glucoside; quercetin-3-O-rutinoside [13].
+Quercetin, a compound found in various foods (Table 1), exists in multiple forms, including quercetin-3,4'-O-diglucoside, quercetin-3-O-glucoside, quercetin-3-O-rhamnoside, quercetin-4'-O-glucoside, quercetin-3-O-rutinoside [13].

-Quercetin is also found in many plants that act as a medicine for many diseases including Physalis angulata L., Hibiscus sabdariffa L., Anoectochilus setaceus, Psidium guajava L., v.v [5-8].
+Quercetin is also found in many plants that act as a medicine for many diseases including Physalis angulata L., Hibiscus sabdariffa L., Anoectochilus setaceus, Psidium guajava L.,v.v [5-8].

-Physalis angulata L. is distributed mainly in tropical and subtropical regions including Asia, Central and South America, Africa and the Pacific Islands.
-Physalis angulata L. is an edible plant with therapeutic uses including antiinflammatory, antibacterial, anti-toxic, anti-cancer and immune-modulating effects by phenolic acids (chlorogenic acid, caffeic acid, p-coumaric acid) and flavonoids (rutin, quercitrin, quercetin and kaempferol) [6].
+Physalis angulata L. is distributed mainly in tropical and subtropical regions including Asia, Central and South America, Africa, and the Pacific Islands.
+Physalis angulata L. is edible and exhibits anti-inflammatory, antibacterial, anti-toxic, anti-cancer, and immunemodulating effects attributed to phenolic acids (chlorogenic acid, caffeic acid, p-coumaric acid) and flavonoids (rutin, quercitrin, quercetin and kaempferol) [6].

 Hibiscus (Hibiscus sabdariffa L.) is used as food and medicine.
-Their calyx is a rich source of flavonoids, especially quercetin and anthocyanin.
-Quercetin has an antibacterial role [5].
+Their calyxes are rich in flavonoids, especially quercetin and anthocyanin, with quercetin demonstrating antibacterial activity [5].

-Guava (Psidium guajava L.) is distributed in tropical and subtropical regions such as Asia, Africa, South America and the Caribbean.
+Guava (Psidium guajava L.) is distributed in tropical and subtropical regions such as Asia, Africa, South America, and the Caribbean.
 In Viet Nam, Psidium guajava L. is very popular and is grown in many places but mainly in the Mekong Delta with an area of nearly 4500 ha.
-Guava leaves are also used as tea, the main phenolic compound in guava leaves was identified as quercetin-3-O-sulfate with anti-diabetic, antioxidant, antibacterial, anti-cancer, anti-diarrheal and anti-inflammatory effects [8].
+Guava leaves, also used as a tea, contain quercetin-3-O-sulfate, which exhibit anti-diabetic, antioxidant, anti-bacterial, anti-cancer, anti-diarrheal, and anti-inflammatory properties [8].

-Fenugreek (Trigonella foenumgraecum) is a herb that is widely grown in India, Pakistan and some Middle Eastern countries, with many useful medicinal effects such as antibacterial, antiviral, anti-tumour, anti-inflammatory and antioxidant.
-Both their leaves and seeds have been widely consumed as both food and medicine.
-Trigonella foenumgraecum is rich in nutritional value, providing vitamins, iron, $\beta$ -carotene, etc. Fenugreek seeds contain a variety of alkaloids. flavonoids, saponins and carbohydrates, leaf analysis revealed the presence of two main flavonoids, quercetin and kaempferol [27].
+Fenugreek (Trigonella foenumgraecum), a herb widely grown in India, Pakistan, and the Middle East, possesses antibacterial, antiviral, anti-tumor, antiinflammatory, and antioxidant effects.
+Both its leaves and seeds, widely consumed as food and medicine, are rich in nutrients like vitamins, iron, β carotene, etc. Its seeds contain a variety of alkaloids, flavonoids, saponins, and carbohydrates.
+Leaf analysis revealed the presence of two main flavonoids, quercetin, and kaempferol [27].